anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## EDNS(0)

 TBD, do we need special formatting here?
+Yes!
+We'll use tags.
+Other special regcords may be needed as well.

 # Name and Address Compression with Packed CBOR